2025–26 Bayer 04 Leverkusen season

-The 2025–26 season is the 122nd season in the history of Bayer 04 Leverkusen, and the club's 47th consecutive season in the top flight of German football.
-In addition to the domestic league, the club is participating in this season's editions of the DFB-Pokal and the UEFA Champions League.
+The 2025–26 season was the 122nd season in the history of Bayer 04 Leverkusen, and the club's 47th consecutive season in the top flight of German football.
+In addition to the domestic league, the club participated in this season's editions of the DFB-Pokal and the UEFA Champions League.

 Season summary

 On 20 June 2025, attacking midfielder Florian Wirtz joined Premier League club Liverpool for a reported base fee of depending on the source £100 million (€117.5 million) or £107 million (€125 million), with £16 million (€18.8 million) or €25 million in bonuses.
 Wirtz became the sixth most expensive footballer of all time surpassing Enzo Fernández £106.8 million transfer to Chelsea in 2023.
 He also became the largest transfer in the history of the Bundesliga, replacing Ousmane Dembélé as record holder.

 This season saw Dutchman Erik ten Hag become the new head coach of Bayer Leverkusen on 1 July, following Xabi Alonso's departure to Real Madrid.

 On 1 September, Ten Hag was sacked by Bayer Leverkusen after two Bundesliga games and three total competitive games in charge, setting a new record for the fewest league matches in charge before being dismissed in Germany.
 On 8 September, former Denmark manager Kasper Hjulmand assumed head coach responsibilities.